OCA/web/web_view_rtree/readme/USAGE.rst

 ~~~~~~~~~

 If the search view defines a search on the ``display_name`` field, using it in
-the rtree view will filter all elements (of any model) on their
+the rtree view will filter all records (of any model) on their
 ``display_name``.
 This uses the ``name_search()`` model method.

 Using secondary model fields